prikhi/modern-compiler-implementation-ml/tiger/README.md

 label and source node are added to a queue that is used to generate the skipped edges after all instructions have had nodes created.

+The interference graph is also created in two steps.
+First we create `in` and `out` liveness sets for each node in the flow graph, mapping nodes to the temporaries live at that node.
+The `in` set is only used to help us generate the `out` set.
+After the `out` sets are generated, we use them to generate the interference graph.
+For each defined temporary in a node, we add interference edges to each temporary live out of that node.

 [assembly-guide]: https://www.cs.virginia.edu/~evans/cs216/guides/x86.html